MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/periodic-table-of-the-elements.md

 >[!NOTE]
 >This article discusses an exploratory sample we’ve created in the [Mixed Reality Design Labs](https://github.com/Microsoft/MRDesignLabs_Unity), a place where we share our learnings about and suggestions for mixed reality app development.
 Our design-related articles and code will evolve as we make new discoveries.

+>[!NOTE]
+>This sample app was designed for HoloLens 1st gen. See [Periodic Table of the Elements 2.0](periodic-table-of-the-elements-2.md) for HoloLens 2 version.

 [Periodic Table of the Elements](https://github.com/Microsoft/MRDesignLabs_Unity_PeriodicTable) is an open-source sample app from Microsoft's Mixed Reality Design Labs.
 Learn how to lay out an array of objects in 3D space with various surface types using an **[Object collection](../../design/object-collection.md)**.
 Also learn how to create interactable objects that respond to standard inputs from HoloLens.
 You can use this project's components to create your own mixed reality app experience.